 Given that you are more likely to buy your own residential property in your younger working years, a higher percentage of the allocation rate will go into OA, as reflected in the table below.
 As you age, the allocation rate weighs heavier into MA.

-Source: CPF
+Source: CPF |

 Loan Structures Offered

 When it comes to paying mortgages, only the monies in your OA can be used to pay for your down payment and mortgage installments.
-As for your SA and MA, their purpose is to provide for your retirement needs and medical expenses respectively.
+As for your SA and MA, their purpose is to provide for your retirement needs and medical expenses, respectively.
 Thus, you cannot tap on the other accounts to finance your property purchase.

 As mentioned above, the minimum cash down payment of 5% must be paid in cash.
 This 5% refers to the amount relevant to Option To Purchase (OTP) – 1% Option Fee and 4% Exercise Fee.
-After all, OTP must be paid by cash – wouldn’t it be an administrative mess if sellers start applying to CPF to receive OTP fees?
+After all, OTP must be paid in cash – wouldn’t it be an administrative mess if sellers start applying to CPF to receive OTP fees?

 Having said that, CPF still has a withdrawal limit to ensure that buyers do not use up too much of their CPF on housing and have enough for their retirement.
 The Withdrawal Limit (WL) is 120% of the Valuation Limit (VL), which refers to the lower of the purchase price or the value of the property at the time of purchase.
 Upon reaching the Withdrawal Limit, no further withdrawal of CPF by any other owner would be allowed.
 In other words, any outstanding housing loan exceeding 120% of the VL must be serviced by cash.